AdobeDocs/id-service.en/help/reference/authenticated-state.md

 ---
-description: Along with the Experience Cloud visitor ID, you can associate additional customer IDs and an authentication status with each visitor.
+description: Along with the ECID, you can associate additional customer IDs and an authentication status with each visitor.
-keywords: ID Service
+keywords: Visitor ID Service
 title: Customer IDs and Authentication States
 exl-id: 0215225c-20f5-4e44-a368-b2df683aca9d
 TQID: https://experienceleague.adobe.com/0z2HaRyNYcuJhE6WMkTZVXK-DiPu2S5bdnOiYsZwxYg